NJK122/exam_portal/README.md

 * "System Lockdown Active" handshake screen for student accountability.
 ### 🖥️ Student Portal Interface
 <img src="pics/Interface.png" alt="IMAE Lockdown Screen" width="500">
-*Figure 1: The "System Lockdown" handshake screen students see upon launch.*
+*Figure 1: The "System Lockdown" handshake screen students see after clicking start exam.*
 <img src="pics/Interface1.png" alt="IMAE Lockdown Screen" width="500">
 *Figure 2: The interface that users see when they open the app.
 A reward system has been included*

-###Dynamic Shuffle Engine:
+### Dynamic Shuffle Engine:
 * Leverages Google Forms' randomization toggle to shuffle question order and multiple-choice options for every session, neutralizing "neighbor-copying" in a physical classroom setting.

 ### 📊 Pedagogical Insights (The Engine)